Stephen Townesend (surgeon)

+Biography

-Townesend was educated at St Bartholomew's Hospital and the University of Edinburgh.
+Stephen Chapman Townesend was the son of a rector in London.
+He was educated at St Bartholomew's Hospital and the University of Edinburgh.
 He qualified M.R.C.S. in 1883 and F.R.C.S. in 1887.
 He was surgeon on the Orient Steamship Company's line, house surgeon at St Mark's Hospital and at Birmingham General Hospital.
 Townesend was a stage actor under the name Will Dennis and assisted the Amateur Dramatic Society of St Bartholomew's Hospital.

 In 1900, he married Frances Hodgson Burnett in Genoa.
 He was involved with the stage adaptations of her novels.
 They divorced two years later.
-Townesend was an anti-vivisectionist who was described as loving animals more than people.
+Townesend was an anti-vivisectionist, who was described as loving animals more than people.

 Townesend died in Colney Heath from pneumonia in May 1914.